giantswarm/rfc/labelling-wc-apps/README.md

 #### For splitting cluster's apps into two lists:

-We could eather introduce a new label to mark default apps bundle e.g. `giantswarm.io/installed-by-default`, or we can set `giantswarm.io/managed-by` label of a default apps bundle to something specific (right now it's not set).
+We could either introduce a new label to mark default apps bundle, e.g. `giantswarm.io/installed-by-default`, or we can set the `giantswarm.io/managed-by` label of a default apps bundle to something specific (right now it's not set).

 Require that `giantswarm.io/managed-by` label is correctly set for app bundle's child apps.
-It should point to a parent app.
+It should point to the parent app.